 However, property investments are a significant financial commitment, so you must go into a deal with your eyes wide open.

-In this guide, we’ll explain how to apply for a Turkish mortgage, the best places to buy, and potential pitfalls to look out for in your home buying adventures.
+This guide will explain how to apply for a Turkish mortgage, the best places to buy, and potential pitfalls to look out for in your home-buying adventures.